neoparadigm/mw-wiki/README.md

 You ask a question about Modern Workplace.
 MW·Wiki finds the most relevant topic files from the corpus, makes a single API call to Claude, and returns a cited answer - every claim attributed to the specific blog post and author that covers it.

+- **Classifies** every article with a two-stage pipeline: keyword scoring → LLM verification (Ollama, local, zero cost)
+- **Synthesises** articles into structured topic files — one file per topic, merging knowledge from multiple authors, max 6 sources per topic
+- **Detects conflicts** — surfaces where the community disagrees, never silently blends
+- **Builds a knowledge graph** — topics, authors, and concepts connected by typed edges (REQUIRES, CONTRADICTS, CITED_BY)
+- **Enriches** every topic with related topics, prerequisites, and context notes
+- **Gracefully degrades** — if the wiki doesn't have coverage, it tells you and fills the gap from Microsoft documentation knowledge, clearly labelled

 ```
 You ask: "How do I block device code flow in Conditional Access?"